 Therapeutic grade essential oil is very different than pure grade, aromatherapy or even certified organic essential oils.
 So I want to take the time to explain what is unique about them.

-And why it is in your best interest to use therapeutic grade essential oil if you are using them for any kind of healing work whether it is emotional or physical!
+And why it is in your best interest to use therapeutic grade essential oil if you are using them for any kind of emotional work.

 Trust me; I know that it can be incredibly confusing and difficult to find really good quality products that meet the standards.
 I went around that gerbil wheel for years until I met my chiropractor in Florida that introduced me to therapeutic grade essential oil.
 Then he not only told me the difference but he showed me the difference!